ewernn/trait-interp-viz/docs/overview.md

 ## Summary

 1. **Natural elicitation** gives us clean training data without instruction-following confounds
-2. **Extraction methods** find directions that separate positive from negative examples
+2. **Extraction methods** (from traitlens library) find directions that separate positive from negative examples
 3. **Validation on held-out data** ensures vectors capture genuine traits, not artifacts
-4. **Per-token monitoring** reveals the model's decision-making as it happens
+4. **Unified capture** (`capture_raw_activations.py`) monitors all traits token-by-token in one pass
-5. **Dynamics analysis** shows when decisions crystallize and how they persist
+5. **Auto-bundled dynamics** (velocity, acceleration, commitment points) reveal when decisions crystallize

-The result: a window into what the model is "thinking" at every token.
+The result: a window into what the model is "thinking" at every token, with minimal manual configuration.